Oppenheim3r/ERP-System/README.md

 renowned for her exceptional problem-solving abilities and creative approach to software development.
 With a tireless work ethic, Raghad consistently delivers innovative solutions to complex challenges, making significant contributions to the project.

-   # Husam-Gameel:
+ # Oppenheim3r:
-Husam is a versatile software developer known for his problem-solving prowess and proficiency in low-level computing.
+Oppe is a versatile software developer known for his problem-solving prowess and proficiency in low-level computing.
 With a knack for crafting innovative solutions, Husam employs his programming skills to tackle complex challenges effectively.

 # Project Overview